triadibs/bike_shop/README.md

 # Bike Shop Analysis
 ### Project Overview

- develop a dashboard for "Toman Bike Share" that displays our key performance metrics for informed decision-making.
+ develop a dashboard for "Toman Bike Shop" that displays our key performance metrics for informed decision-making.
 Requirements:
 .
 Hourly Revenue Analysis